emmaU90/Analysis_of_top_uk_youtubers/README.md

 2. Negotiate contracts within the budgets allocated to each marketing campaign.
 3. Kick off the campaigns and track each of their performances against the KPIs.
 4. Review how the campaigns have gone, gather insights and optimize based on feedback from converted customers and each channel’s audiences.

+# Conclusion

+Base on the findings and analysis of the viewership and views per subscriber, DanRhodes appears to be a best optiont to advance with due to higher returns of investment compar to other channels.
+Hence the conclusion was that the hirin